Trying to find some case swarming best practices? Let’s start by thinking about what your customers want.

 The last time you contacted support, you probably connected with a tier 1 representative.
 You explained your issue, and that agent bumped you up to someone in tier 2.

 Great — except that you had to wait a while to connect and then explain your issue all over again.
 Lather, rinse and repeat until you finally get in touch with that one person who finally solved your problem in about five minutes.

-Enter intelligent swarming.
+Enter the Intelligent Swarming methodology.
 Think of it like ‘service without tiers.’
 Instead, your ticket is shared with a group of agents, where it gets picked up by someone who says, “Yep, I can handle that one!”